 Another great plus point of this platform is the support of multiple programming languages.
 You can use any programming language to develop applications.
 However, you won’t have to have explicit knowledge of the core system for that.

-That’s why Hyperledger Sawtooth happens to be more suitable for blockchain application development.
+That’s why the Hyperledger Sawtooth example happens to be more suitable for blockchain application development.
 You can also check out the documentation of Hyperledger Sawtooth to learn more about it.

 Anyhow, let’s jump on to the next part in this Hyperledger Fabric vs Sawtooth vs Composer guide.